Antonio Tarver: Fourth reign as light heavyweight champion

+Tarver vs. Woods

 Tarver then regained the IBF title by outpointing Clinton Woods.

-Tarver vs. Dawson I, II
+Tarver vs. Dawson

 On October 11, 2008, Tarver faced rising star Chad Dawson for Tarver's IBF title.
 The fight took place at Palms Casino in Las Vegas.
 Tarver lost the fight via unanimous decision, with wide margins of 118–109 and 117–110 (twice).
 The outcome was not disputed.

 With the loss to Dawson, it was speculated that Tarver may choose to retire; however, he later announced that he and Dawson would meet in a rematch in March 2009.

+Tarver vs. Dawson II

 A rematch with Dawson, originally announced for March 14, 2009, had to be postponed due to an injury suffered by Dawson.
 Finally, on May 9, the two fighters met at the Hard Rock Hotel and Casino, Las Vegas.
 Tarver, who came to the fight as a 5:1 underdog, again lost by unanimous decision.

-Move up to heavyweight
+Heavyweight

 Following the rematch loss to Dawson, Tarver took over a year off from the ring, before returning on 15 October 2010 to defeat Nagy Aguilera by 10 round unanimous decision in a bout that took place in the heavyweight division.
 For this fight Tarver officially weighed 221 lbs, some 46 lbs more than he had weighed for the Dawson rematch.